okyeron/mi-eng/README.md

 # mi-eng
-mutable instruments engines for norns
+engines for norns based on mutable instruments adaptations.

 Based on the supercollider UGens by Volker Bohm https://github.com/v7b1/mi-UGens